War tax resisters from around the country are available to speak or lead a workshop in your classes or to your church group or organization.

 David Waters (Birmingham, Ala.) was born in Alabama in 1946; grew up in six deep south states; was in the Army Special Forces during the Vietnam War.
 He became a war tax resister after the invasion of Iraq.
 Read more

-Daniel Woodham (Greensboro, N.C.) started resisting in 1991 during the outbreak of the first Gulf War when he heard a WTR person speaking of their resistance on community radio in Portland, Oregon.
+Daniel Woodham (Kingston, N.Y.) started resisting in 1991 during the outbreak of the first Gulf War when he heard a WTR person speaking of their resistance on community radio in Portland, Oregon.
 Read more

 If travel, meals, or overnight stays are involved, the host group should cover those expenses and offer housing.
 If an honorarium is provided, it would be helpful if a portion is contributed to NWTRCC.
 However, this is up to each speaker.
 There are a number of resources available to reduce costs of events with speakers.